-But Toronto had changed a lot since Rosemary and I were there last when we met over ten years ago.
+But Toronto had changed a lot since Rosemary and I was there last when we met over ten years ago.
 We mutually decided that Big City was not where we were going to raise our son and looked for options.

 I listed with a head hunter and looked at various opportunities in smaller communities and came across one that was ideal for our family.
 It was in ‘Wine Country’ just on the outskirts of Niagara-On-The-Lake.